AA24107/CS50W-Commerce/README.md

 ## Overview
-An eBay-like auction site built with Django, where users can create listings, place bids, comment, and manage a personalized watchlist.
+An e-commerce auction platform inspired by eBay, built with Django.
+Users can create listings, place bids, comment, and manage a personalized watchlist.

 ## Features

 1. User Authentication